History of Airbus: 1970–2000: Airbus Industrie GIE

 The Airbus A300 made its maiden flight in 1972, and the first production model, the A300B2, entered service with Air France in 1974.
 Its debut was overshadowed by the contemporaneous launch of the supersonic Concorde, and initial sales were slow, with most orders coming from European flag carriers—such as Air France and Lufthansa—that were expected to support domestic industry.

 Under chief executive Bernard Lathière, Airbus adopted a more aggressive sales strategy aimed at airlines in the United States and Asia.
 However, between December 1975 and May 1977 no new orders were placed, several completed aircraft remained unsold in Toulouse, and production slowed to half an aircraft per month.
 At the time, some government officials even proposed ending the program.

 The A300's initial market appeal was limited: it was too large for most short-haul routes yet restricted from long-haul operations because twin-engine aircraft were not then permitted to fly extended over-water routes.
-The situation changed with the introdution of Extended-range Twin-engine Operations Performance Standards (ETOPS).
-In 1976, the International Civil Aviation Organization authorized the A300 to fly routes up to 90 minutes from a diversion airport on one engine, enabling operations across the North Atlantic, the Bay of Bengal, and the Indian Ocean.
+The situation changed with the introduction of Extended-range Twin-engine Operations Performance Standards (ETOPS).
+In 1976, the International Civil Aviation Organization authorised the A300 to fly routes up to 90 minutes from a diversion airport on one engine, enabling operations across the North Atlantic, the Bay of Bengal, and the Indian Ocean.
 In 1985, the U.S. Federal Aviation Administration extended this limit to 120 minutes.

 These regulatory changes transformed the A300 into a lighter and more economical alternative to three-engined wide-body jets, leading to renewed airline interest and a sharp rise in sales.